Poughkeepsie plan: Response

 A Catholic newspaper, the New York Freeman, condemned the plan as a watering down of true Catholic education.
 Most of the negative responses, however, came as part of the broader debate over America's common schools from people committed to the idea that having all children attend the same public school was an important way of Americanizing the children of immigrants.
 Historian Benjamin Justice was unable to discover that there was any opposition in Poughkeepsie itself.

-Archbishop John Ireland of the Roman Catholic Archdiocese of Saint Paul and Minneapolis admired the plan and put it into effect in two towns in his diocese, Faribault, Minnesota, and Stillwater, Minnesota.
+Archbishop John Ireland of the Archdiocese of Saint Paul and Minneapolis admired the plan and put it into effect in two towns in his diocese, Faribault, Minnesota, and Stillwater, Minnesota.
 Because Ireland was regarded as dangerously Modernist by many other senior members of the hierarchy of the Catholic Church in the era, his support for the Poughkeepsie plan probably helped crystallize Catholic opposition to the model.

 In 1898, the New York State Superintendent of Schools ruled the plan illegal.
 The plan ended when he threatened to cut off school funding to Poughkeepsie.